-SIM-only deals when you have bad credit
+SIM-only deals when you have bad or no credit

 Most mobile deals require a credit check before you sign up with them - but that’s not always ideal.
 If you have bad credit history, or a damaged one because of a challenging financial period, you may find it difficult to land a deal.
+There are loads of reasons this may happen - a history of debt, being on a zero-hours contract, being new to the country, having moved homes frequently to name but a few.
+Even simply lacking credit history can mess up your chances of grabbing a good deal.

-Either way, there's no need to worry.
+Regardless of your circumstances, there's no need to worry.
 There are mobile networks that offer deals without credit checks, and they're great value to boot.

 What can I get with no credit check?